PROFILE

 conclusion of his trip, the U.S. and Chinese

-Governments issued the "Shanghai Communiqué," a
+Governments issued the "Shanghai Communique," a

 statement of their foreign policy views.
 (For

-the complete text of the Shanghai Communiqué,
+the complete text of the Shanghai Communique,

 see the Department of State Bulletin, March 20,

-In the Communiqué, both nations pledged to
+In the Communique, both nations pledged to work

-work toward the full normalization of diplomatic
+toward the full normalization of diplomatic

 relations.
-The U.S. acknowledged the Chinese
+The United States acknowledged the

-China and that Taiwan is part of China.
+one China and that Taiwan is part of China.
 The

-statement enabled the U.S. and China to
+statement enabled the United States and China to

 temporarily set aside the "crucial question